Roof Replacement Permits in

 Standard Ordinances & Processing Time

-While local rules in Harlan County may vary slightly from municipality to municipality, standard US zoning dictates that: Most municipal jurisdictions allow a maximum of two layers of asphalt shingles; anything more requires a complete tear-off down to the structural decking.
+Key code points for a Roof Replacement in Harlan County: Most municipal jurisdictions allow a maximum of two layers of asphalt shingles; anything more requires a complete tear-off down to the structural decking.

 Estimated processing time in Harlan County: 1 to 5 business days (Often over-the-counter).